daveloyall/spoilerwall/README.md

+# THIS REPO IS AN EXPERIMENT, don't commit here.

+The following is how I made all these experiment directories, each of which contains the `spoilers.json` chopped into pieces small enough to edit using the github web interface.

+Note that this results in invalid JSON because the splits occur in the middle of objects.

+    $ cat spoilers.json |aeson-pretty > spoilers2.json && mv spoilers2.json spoilers.json
+    $ for i in `seq 2 10`; do mkdir split-experiment.$i; cd split-experiment.$i; split -e --verbose \
+      --additional-suffix=.json -n $i ../spoilers.json spoilers.; cd ..; done

+## Results

+Split four ways is still too big.
+Split five ways works, but editor performance is poor because the file is so big.
+I say you go for split 10 ways.

+# original README follows...

 # Beware!
 Spoilers ahead!

 Spoilerwall introduces a brand new concept in the field of network hardening.
 Avoid being scanned by spoiling movies on all your ports!